jri/dm3-time/README.md

 1. Visit DeepaMehta 3 in your webbrowser (resp. press reload): http://localhost:5984/deepamehta3-db/_design/deepamehta3/index.html
-2. You'll find an additional search mode "By time" in the upper left corner.
+2. You'll find an additional search mode "By Time" in the upper left corner.
     Note: document timestamps are set for documents you create/edit from now on.